MF Global accounts shock leaves clients scrambling

 MF Global cannot account for a large amount of customer money that was supposed to be kept separate from other funds, sources said, and regulators are scrambling to review the broker's accounts.
 The cause of the shortfall -- including whether the company pilfered client funds or merely cannot account for the money -- was not clear.

-The Federal Bureau of Investigation is showing preliminary interest in regulatory probes, a person briefed on the matter said.
+The Federal Bureau of Investigation is looking into the matter, a person briefed on the situation said.

 The New York Times reported late on Monday that federal regulators discovered that hundreds of millions of dollars in customer money -- supposed to be segregated and protected from the rest of the business -- had gone missing.